PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 and insertion positions before replacing the two production four-step sequences.

+That prerequisite and the prefix grouping are now complete.
+Shared QKV gather/reshape/transpose hoisting uses one ModelIRGraphIndex for both shared operator insertions, all Gather and downstream rewires, branch-operator identity lookup, and structural removal.
+Its existing strict two/three-branch, axis-zero, scalar index, exclusive chain, permutation, shape, and public-output guards remain intact.

+Both exactly contiguous four-step production sequences now call `run_qkv_attention_prefix_cleanup`.
+Stable `LAYOUT_PLAN` IDs execute in the original dependency order:

+1. `layout.qkv_gather_layout_hoist`;
+2. `layout.qkv_gather_to_slice`;
+3. `layout.qkv_slice_to_split`;
+4. `layout.qkv_split_reshape_collapse`.

+All four specs share one state/index/layout group and validate after each transaction.
+The separate three-call QKV bridge-tail runner is unchanged.
+The state-level guards were tightened after a real RTMDet probe revealed four avoidable no-op snapshots: Gather index sets must now form a valid two/three branch source, and Slice begin/size constants must describe complete equal contiguous chunks.
+The same probe now records zero prefix snapshots and fingerprints across both invocations.

+Sequential verification completed with:

+- `5 passed, 755 deselected` for individual prefix rewrites and the two-branch ordered end-to-end pipeline;
+- `24 passed` for architecture and deterministic efficiency checks;
+- `1080 passed, 5 deselected, 2 warnings in 137.63s` for the full direct suite;
+- Tier 2 `rtmDet-tiny-res640-fp32.onnx` `-cotof` evaluation with every output
+  compared, `evaluation_pass=true`, maximum absolute error `0.00018310546875`, and zero prefix snapshots.

+The temporary output, log, and private metrics file were deleted.
+Execution remained single-process and sequential; no dependency or TensorFlow import was introduced.

+Next use managed pass metrics to choose another repeated generic layout family.
+Do not merge the prefix and tail QKV runners: their third tail invocation is a late recovery pass with no matching prefix, so merging would change exposure and ordering semantics.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work